 Shivam is planning to buy a house and the one he likes is exceeding his budget by a few lakhs.
 He does not want to compromise on the house, as it's a lifetime purchase but he does not have the funds to meet the deficit.
 Shivam has some investments in the National Pension System (NPS) Tier I account and is now wondering whether he could somehow use that.
 After all, it is his money.

 Being a pension scheme, the NPS Tier I account matures only when the subscriber reaches the age of 60.
-Even at that time, 60 per cent of the corpus can be withdrawn as a tax-free lump sum, while the remaining 40 per cent has to be utilised to buy an annuity plan.
-Although the subscriber has the option to defer the maturity till he reaches the age of 70, he cannot redeem all his money before 60.
+Even at that time, 60 per cent of the corpus can be withdrawn as a tax-free lump sum, while the remaining 40 per cent has to be utilised to buy an annuity plan unless the value of the total corpus does not exceed Rs 5 lakh.
+Although the subscriber has the option to defer the maturity till he reaches the age of 75, he cannot redeem all his money before 60.
 If he chooses to close the account prematurely, at least 80 per cent of the corpus has to be utilised to buy an annuity plan.
+Complete corpus can be withdrawn as a lumpsum on premature exit only if the corpus does not exceed Rs 2.5 lakh.
 Given that, Shivam is left with the only option of making a partial withdrawal.